 - Milwaukee Public Schools field’s policy is NO ALCOHOL at their fields.
 Players or teams failing to comply will surrender that game and potentially future league participation.

 - Rosters may hold an unlimited number of people.

-- A maximum of 11 players can be on the field for Remedial division teams, with a minimum of 7 players.
-A catcher is not necessary for teams with less than 9 players.
-Gold and Standard divisions will play with 10 on the field (6 males & 4 females) and a catcher is not necessary for teams with 8 or fewer.
+- A maximum of 11 players can be on the field.
+A catcher is not necessary for teams with 8 or fewer players.
 All teams must have a minimum of 7 to play.